Herm71/blackbird-starter-plugin/README.md

 # Contributors

-This plugin was created entirely by [Jason Chafin](http://www.jasonchafin.com), founder and president of [Blackbird Consulting](http://www.blackbirdconsult.com).
+Again, I give credit to [Otto on WordPress](http://ottopress.com) for introducing me to the process and the code structure.
+Otherwise all code was written by me, [Jason Chafin](http://www.jasonchafin.com), founder and president of [Blackbird Consulting](http://www.blackbirdconsult.com).

 **Twitter:**  @BlackbirdConsul

+**GitHub:** `/Herm71`

 # License